C2DH/ranketwo/_assignments/webarchives/02-archived-web-historians.md

 | use the answer form to write down the answers |

-Now compare the narrative in the passages you watched from 2011 with the discourse adopted in the opening keynote talk by Brewster Kahle in 2019 at the Charleston Conference (https://youtu.be/bA67X9y-ozc?t=209 from 3:29 to 12:22) and answer the following questions:
+Now compare the narrative in the passages you watched from 2011 with the discourse adopted in the opening keynote talk by Brewster Kahle in 2019 at the Charleston Conference (https://youtu.be/bA67X9y-ozc from 3:29 to 12:22)

+[CARD]

+and answer the following questions:
 -	What strikes you as different?
 -	In your opinion, why might Kahle’s idea have changed?
 -	Do you think this collaboration with Wikipedia is a good direction for the Internet Archive and the Wayback Machine to go in?
 Why or why not?